TonicAI/condenser/README.md

 python main.py
 ```

+# Known Issues

+* Only works for Postgres for tables in the "public" schema.

 # (Optional) Start Docker Container:

 This starts a docker container which you can use as a destination database.